 Wondering if you need to peel a persimmon before you eat it?
 The hachiya persimmons peel is slightly pucker-y.
 And the fuyu persimmons pell is always sweet and the skin is completely edible with no bitterness at all.

 recently fell in love with pomegranates.
 They are crazy expensive in the store though, so I planted a tree too. lol My tree doesn’t produce a lot yet, so I end up buying a bunch this time of year for salads and snacking.
 Check out the best way to get the seeds out of a pomegranate HERE.

 It’s PUMPKIN time!
 For all you crazy people…the Pumpkin Spice Latte is back at Starbucks too.
 I pick up a bunch of pumpkins early in the season and make my own jars of roasted pumpkin and pumpkin butter to use throughout the season.

 Wanna know what I love even more than potatoes?
 Sweet Potatoes!
 I usually just eat them plain…no butter, no sugar, no cinnamon.
 Just a baked sweet potato and a juicy steak and I’m set!

 Turnips are full of minerals, antioxidants, vitamin C, and plenty of dietary fiber.
 They are also a low-calorie vegetable with only 28 calories per 100 gram serving .

 Winter squash are full of vitamin C, dietary fiber, vitamin B6, manganese, copper, and potassium.
 Winter squash have a hard skin and flesh.
 Acorn, butternut, spaghetti, as well as pumpkin are all considered winter squash.

-Did I miss something in my November — What’s In Season Guide???
+Did I miss something in list of November Seasonal Produce list?
 What’s your favorite in-season fruit or veggie during November….tell me, I’d love to know.